Uniform in time weak propagation of chaos on the torus: Introduction

-\textit{Organisation of the paper.} We start the paper by reviewing the theory of calculus in Wasserstein spaces and the master equation in Section \ref{se:2}.
-We also provide the key semi-group expansion that serves as bounding the weak error in a systematic way (see Lemma \ref{lem:general:lemma}).
-Subsequently, in Section \ref{se:3}, we address the ergodic properties of the linearised Fokker-Planck equations and then establish the property of uniform weak propagation of chaos for McKean-Vlasov equations with a small enough mean-field interaction and with a drift that derives from an $H$-stable potential (see Theorems \ref{thm main result}, \ref{W1 decay} and \ref{thm:3:17:H}).
-Finally, in Section \ref{se:kuramoto}, we explore a special case related to the Kuramoto model in which the associated Fokker-Planck equation does not have a unique invariant measure (see Theorem \ref{main:thm:kuramoto}).
+We start the paper by reviewing the theory of differential calculus in Wasserstein spaces and the master equation in Section \ref{se:2}.
+We also provide the key semi-group expansion that serves as bounding the weak error (see Lemma \ref{lem:general:lemma}).
+Subsequently, Section \ref{se:3} is dedicated to the statement and the proof of Theorem \ref{thm main result:2}, in which we derive uniform in time estimates for \eqref{eq:intro:weak} from general `ergodic' properties of \eqref{eq: forward eqn } and its linearised version.
+In Section \ref{se:kuramoto}, we explore the special case related to the Kuramoto model in which the associated Fokker-Planck equation does not have a unique invariant measure (see Theorem \ref{main:thm:kuramoto}).
 4pt

 \textit{Useful Notations.} The scalar product between two vectors $a,b \in \bR^d$ is denoted by $a \cdot b$.
 For each $i \in \bR^d$, $e_i$ denotes the vector with $1$ in the $i$th component and 0 elsewhere.
 For any vector $x \in \bR^d$, $x_i$ denotes the $i$th component of $x$.
 For $a, b \in \bR$, $a \vee b$ denotes $\max \{a,b \}$ and $a \wedge b $ denotes $\min \{a, b \}$.
 The set ${\mathbb N}$ is the set of integers, including $\{0\}$.
 For any real $s$, we call $\lfloor s \rfloor$ the floor part of $s$.
 For two probability measures $\mu$ and $\nu$ on $\bT^d$, we call $\textrm{\rm dist}_{\textrm{\rm TV}}(\mu,\nu) = \sup_{\| f \|_{\infty} \leq 1} \int_{\bT^d} f(x) d (\mu-\nu)$ the total variation distance between $\mu$ and $\nu$, where $\| f \|_{\infty}$ is the essential sup norm of $f :\bT^d \rightarrow \bR$.
 For $z \in {\mathbb C}$, $\overline z$ is the complex conjugate of $z$.
 Moreover, $\i$ is the complex number such that $\i^2=-1$.